 A licence for holding a public reading of a New Zealand play.
 A set fee of $70 is charged.

 This is a licence to photocopy unpublished manuscripts for rehearsal, production and study purposes.
-You are required to have a licence for as many copies of a play as are needed by the cast/director etc.
+You are required to have a licence for as many copies of a play as are needed by the cast/director, etc.

 1–10 copies = $5 per copy

 11–25 copies = $50 flat rate

 Copies in excess of 25 will be $2 per additional copy.